automenta/mb6/README.md

     - Collaboratively create, prioritize, and manage data.
     - Represent thoughts and ideas, evolving into tangible, matched results.
     - Private unless explicitly shared.
-    - **Properties**
+    - **Tags**
-        - **Indefinite:** Describe a hypothetical object, representing a desired state or criteria for a match, and can be refined over time.
+        - **Indefinite:** Describe a hypothetical object, representing a desired state or criteria for a match.
         - **Definite:** Describe the actual characteristics of a real object.

 ### Search and Match

 - **Persistent Queries**
-    - `NObject`s act as ongoing search interests.
+    - `NObject`s with indefinite tags act as persistent search queries.
-    - Indefinite properties form these persistent queries.
 - **Semantic Matching**
     - `NObject`s capture meaning and intent, acting as implicit goals.
-    - Hypothetical objects (defined by indefinite properties) gradually become real as matches are found and definite properties are assigned.
+    - Hypothetical objects (defined by indefinite tags) gradually become real as matches are found and definite tags are assigned.
     - Reflects the evolution of a thought or idea into a concrete result.
 - **Tags**
     - Descriptive, `NObject`-typed tags (suggested by schemas).